 Private schools in Zurich, also sometimes referred to as bilingual schools, offer teaching in German and French or English.
 The standard of teaching at these schools is top class and there are plenty of opportunities for students to take part in various extra-curricular activities such as art, drama, music and sport.

-While many of these schools follow the Swiss curriculum, there is a large number that offers students the option of studying for the International Baccalaureate (IB) or IGCSE.
+While many of these schools follow the Swiss curriculum, there is a large number that offers students the option of studying for the International Baccalaureate (IB) or Cambridge IGCSE.

 Private schools are an option worth considering if expat children speak two languages.
 The major advantage of private schools in Zurich is that they allow foreign students to improve their German and continue studying their home language, while also providing them with the opportunity to interact with local Swiss children and integrate into the local culture.

-The fees charged vary from school to school.
+The fees charged vary between schools.
 Parents also need to budget for the cost of uniforms, stationery, school excursions and extra-curricular activities.

 International schools in Zurich

 International schools often present the best option for expat children in Zurich.
 While fees are high and space is limited, these schools offer students the chance to continue studying the curriculum of their home country without having to deal with the language barrier.
 The student population also tends to be made up mostly of expat children, who may find it easier to relate to one another.

-Standards at international schools in Zurich are exceptionally high and students will have the chance to explore many extra-curricular pursuits as well.
-Fees are expensive, so it is wise to negotiate an allowance to cover for school fees in one's employment contract.
+Standards at international schools in Zurich are excellent, and students will have the chance to explore many extra-curricular pursuits as well.
+Fees are expensive, so it is wise to for expat parents to negotiate an allowance to cover school fees in their employment contract.

 Expats hoping to send their children to one of the international schools in Zurich should be aware that space is limited and there's a lot of competition for places.
 They should apply as early as possible, and since many schools have waiting lists, it's best to apply to several in case their first choice is unavailable.
 Requirements differ between schools, so parents should refer to the individual school websites.